ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

   ▸ No
 ```

-The default is `Yes` but we'll choose `No` here to speed up things, assuming the node is already whitelisted.
+The default is `Yes` but just choose `No` here to speed up things, assuming the node is already whitelisted.

 There are now two choices possible: automatic and Manual configuration.
 As mentioned earlier,
 "Automatic" is going to attempt at editing a config file and setting up your plugin directory, while "Manual"
 is going to just print the required config to the screen.
-Let's see what "Automatic" does:
+See what "Automatic" does:

 ```bash
 ✔ Automatic
 ✔ Path to your existing config file (or where it is going to be generated): config.json
 ```

-We need to provide a path to a config file.
+Provide a path to a config file.
 If this command were to be run on the box where your
 validator is running, then you could point this to the actually used config file, for example
 `/etc/avalanchego/config.json` - just make sure the tool has **write** access to the file.
 Or you
 could just copy the file later.
 In any case, the tool is going to either try to edit the existing file
 specified by the given path, or create a new file.
 Again, write permissions are required.

-Next, we need to provide the plugin directory.
-We described VMs at the beginning of this tutorial
+Next, provide the plugin directory.
+VMs were described at the beginning of this tutorial
 [Virtual Machine](#virtual-machine).
 Each VM runs its own plugin, therefore AvalancheGo needs to
 be able to access the correspondent plugin binary.
 As this is the `join` command, which doesn't
-know yet about the plugin, we need to provide the directory where the plugin is installed.
+know yet about the plugin, the is a need to provide the directory where the plugin is installed.
 Make
 sure to provide the location for your case:

 ```bash